DuncanRae/PhishCounter/README.md

 Point the "victims" to https://secure-login.YOURDOMAIN.zyx/index.html to see the login page.
 Once they enter credentials they are sent to the https://secure-login.YOURDOMAIN.zyx/thankyou.html page which tells them "Thanks, you are now entered into today's prize draw" but you can change this to whatever suits your pretence.

+If you do want to collect the email addresses of people who have filled in credentials, ensure you use the Google or Microsoft labeled index.html files with the save-email in the name.
+This will write all email addresses to a text file called emails.txt.

 Access the https://secure-login.YOURDOMAIN.zyx/counter.html to see how many people have entered credentials (counted by how many times the ThankYou page has been loaded) or to reset the counter for the next demo.

 Please use this if it helps you educate your users around the dangers of phishing and Social Engineering.
 Obviously, only use it for education and never any malicious purposes.